Reassured investigate whether Brits have been turning to…

 If you need to make essential travel trips abroad (for business or personal reasons) travel insurance is essential in protecting you should you fall ill with the Coronavirus (or any other illness) while you’re away.

 Travel insurance will help to cover medical expenses such as hospital visits and treatments so you won’t be left out of pocket having to pay for expensive medical care in a foreign country.
+This isn’t something that’s currently available through Reassured.

 The coronavirus pandemic in the UK has drawn attention to the importance of having the right financial protection in place to protect your loved ones should the worst happen.

-In these uncertain times, many want the peace of mind that their loved ones will be taken care of financially if they were to pass away.
+After these uncertain times, many want the peace of mind that their loved ones will be taken care of financially if they were to pass away.

 Life insurance is just one of the ways of securing the financial future of your loved ones.